MicrosoftDocs/Viva/Viva/glint/setup/viva-glint-survey-privacy.md

 ms.topic: concept-article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 08/29/2024
+ms.date: 09/11/2024
 ---

 # How Viva Glint helps protect your privacy

 Data privacy and trust are key priorities for Microsoft Viva Glint.
 Individual privacy is a core Viva Glint value.
 When survey respondents feel confident that their privacy is protected, they're more likely to participate in surveys and provide honest and constructive feedback.
 This is how our customers get the most out of Glint.

 Glint uses several methods to inform you about what level of privacy users can expect when responding, starting with the survey type.
-Viva Glint offers two types of surveys: confidential and identifiable.
+Glint offers two types of surveys: confidential and identifiable.

 ## Confidential surveys

 For confidential surveys, Glint aggregates (group averages) responses before reporting results.
 It's easier to guess a survey taker's identity when there are just a few responses.
 For this reason, confidential survey responses are reported only when an item meets the confidentiality threshold for responses.
-Your organization chooses this number and it might differ for items versus comments.
+Your organization chooses this number and it might differ for *items* versus *comments*.
 For a survey to be confidential, the minimum number of responses is three (3).

 > [!NOTE]
 > Glint surveys might contain three types of items/questions: